run2fail/locker/README.rst

 - Support execution of commands inside the container after creation, e.g., to install the puppet agent
 - Add Debian package meta-data
 - Add and use custom bridge device (e.g. locker0)

+  - Prevent communication between containers in the default configuration
+  - Add netfilter rules for inter-container commmunication when "links" are defined

+- Setting environment variables in linked containers?!
+Not required in my use cases.
+Name resolution is more important as the initial configuration of applications is realized by a configuration management system.
+- The code should make more use of try-except as this is more "pythonic": "Ask forgiveness, not permission"
+- Use string templates, see PEP 3101 and PEP 3101
+- Improve regular expressions and clarify what is actually a valid container identifier/name.
+- Use @property in Container class

 Words of Warning
 ================